Del Mar Theater

 Anyone driving past the San Francisco Revival Center on outer Mission Street, is immediately struck by the fact that it MUST have been a theater once, but nobody seems to know anything about it!

-It opened around 1925, as the State, no relation to the better known State, former California, downtown at 4th and Market.)
-It was a medium sized, stadium type house, even with its own roof sign!), much like the nearby Amazon/Apollo, (q.v.), a few blocks to the North, on Geneva Avenue, which opened in September 1928.
+It opened around 1925, as the State Theater (no relation to the better known State Theatre, former California Theatre, downtown at 4th Street and Market Street.)
+It was a medium sized, stadium type house, even with its own roof sign!), much like the nearby Amazon Theatre/Apollo Theatre, (q.v.), a few blocks to the North, on Geneva Avenue, which opened in September 1928.

-In December 1928, the Daly City, also on Mission Street, a few blocks to the South, opened up, an outrageous example of over-building at a time when the neighborhood was still rather sparsely inhabited.
-It is no surprise then, that the State, located at the midpoint between the other two, closed in 1931, apparently permanently.
+In December 1928, the Daly City Theatre, also on Mission Street, a few blocks to the South, opened up, an outrageous example of over-building at a time when the neighborhood was still rather sparsely inhabited.
+It is no surprise then, that the State Theater, located at the midpoint between the other two, closed in 1931, apparently permanently.

-What is a surprise, then, that it re-opened on December 5, 1947 as the Del Mar, and operated for less than three years with late run and re-issue programming; it finally did close, permanently this time, on October 23, 1950, but was soon taken over by a religious organization and turned into the San Francisco Revival Center, and as such continues to exist today.
+What is a surprise, then, that it re-opened on December 5, 1947 as the Del Mar Theater with Douglas Fairbanks Jr in “The Corsican Brothers” & Victor McLaglen in “South of Pago Pago”.
+It operated for less than three years with late run and re-issue programming; it finally did close, permanently this time, on October 23, 1950, but was soon taken over by a religious organization and turned into the San Francisco Revival Center, and as such continues to exist today.

 Just login to your account and subscribe to this theater